kalialucard/samiya-labs-portfolio/content/writeups/tryhackme/test1.md

 ```

-In ftp has something important and notice wia gobuster subdir `files` and nootice it has ftp files in parent dir so i put reverse shell to ftp and move to ftp dir and run it wia web browser and get reverse shell and find first recipe in shell
+In ftp has something important and notice wia gobuster subdir `files` and notice it has ftp files in parent dir so i put reverse shell to ftp and move to ftp dir and run it wia web browser and get reverse shell and find first recipe in shell

-`c4ntg3t3n0ughsp1c3` using this pwd login as a sudo lennie,........
+`c4ntg3t3n0ughsp1c3` using this pwd login as a sudo lennie,.
 after running linum.sh find root running sh so i put bash reverse shell into this

 ```